MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-theme.rst

 Theming with MicroEJ
 =====================

-- MicroEJ uses a cascading stylesheet, it's possible to change it according to each screen
+- MicroEJ uses a cascading stylesheet, it's possible to change it according to each screen.
-- For this example, Demo-Widget will be used, since it already has a well defined stylesheet and color scheme
+- For this example, Demo-Widget will be used, since it already has a well defined stylesheet and color scheme.

 Defining Themes
 -----------------
-In this example, a light and a dark theme will be created, since the Demo Widget is already set in a dark color scheme, only the attributes will be changed
+In this example, a light and a dark theme will be created, since the Demo Widget is already set in a dark color scheme, only the attributes will be changed.

-Also, a theme class will be created to handle the two themes
+Also, a theme class will be created to handle the two themes.

-Theme Class
+Theme Class:

 .. code-block:: java